nandansn/js-test-projects/contents/objects.md

 ### Call
 - runs instanly,
 - arguments - list of items
-- using call() method binding the object and the funtion that is outside the object, 'this' used within the function point to the object passed in the call method.
+- using call() method binding the object and the function that is outside the object, 'this' used within the function point to the object passed in the call method.

 	const nanda = { age:40};
 	const sanmathi = { age:36 };